qanuq/mydotfiles/README.md

 a space without expanding the command line, press <kbd>ctrl</kbd> +
 <kbd>space</kbd>.
 To filter out any values from expanding set
 `GLOBALIAS_FILTER_VALUES` to an array of said values.

+#### gnu-utils

+This plugin binds GNU coreutils to their default names, so that you don't have to call them using their prefixed name, which starts with g.